-Stage Gate Process (Cooper)
+Stage Gate Process (Cooper): Flowchart, Example and Definition

 Stage Gate Process: this article explains the concept of the Stage Gate process, developed by Robert Cooper in a practical way.
 After reading it, you will understand the basics of this powerful innovation and project management concept.